 - Margarine contains less cholesterol and saturated fat than butter.

 - Butter has less polyunsaturated and monounsaturated fats.

 When determining which spread is right for you, it's important to decide if the type of fat in butter or margarine is the reason you would switch over.
-Stick margarines tend to have more trans fat than tub margarines because they contain less water and more emulsifiers, much like whipped butter contains more water than regular, dense butter.
+Stick margarine tends to have more trans fat than tub margarine because they contain less water and more emulsifiers, much like whipped butter contains more water than regular, dense butter.
 For heart health, Katherine Zeratsky, R.D., L.D., wrote for the Mayo Clinic, "If you have high cholesterol, check with your doctor about using spreads that are fortified with plant stanols and sterols, such as Benecol and Promise Activ, which may reduce cholesterol levels."

-For baked goods, we always recommend using butter, unless it is for a specifically dairy-free recipe, since margarine has more water content than butter.
+For baked goods, we always recommend using butter, unless it is for a specifically dairy-free recipe since margarine has more water content than butter.
 Good cholesterol or bad cholesterol aside, sometimes it's important to get the recipe right if there are no major dietary restrictions.

 If dietary restrictions and health benefits are a concern, and the main reason why you want to learn more about the butter-vs-margarine debate, consider sticking to alternative olive oil or vegetable oil-based spreads, per Harvard Health Publishing.
 Many believe that margarine increases bad cholesterol, LDL, instead of good cholesterol.

 In the end, most doctors suggest using margarine vs. butter sparingly and making small alterations to daily life.
 For instance, dip your bread in olive oil instead of smearing it with butter or margarine.
 Stick with healthy fats, much like the Mediterranean diet, and your body will thank you.